 [END CROSS-CHAPTER BOX 6.1 HERE]

-Future projections of Atmospheric Composition and Climate response in SSP scenarios
+Future Projections of Atmospheric Composition and Climate Response in SSP Scenarios

-This section assesses the 21st century projections of SLCF emissions, abundances, and responses in terms of climate and air quality following the SSPs (Riahi et al., 2017; Gidden et al., 2019) (also see Chapter 1, Cross-Chapter Box 1.5, and Section 1.6.1.3).
+This section assesses the 21st-century projections of SLCF emissions, abundances and responses in terms of climate and air quality following the SSPs (Chapter 1, Section 1.6.1.3 and Cross-Chapter Box 1.5; Riahi et al., 2017; Gidden et al., 2019).
 The future evolution of atmospheric abundances and the resulting climate and AQ responses is driven mainly by anthropogenic emissions and by natural emissions modulated by chemical, physical and biological processes as discussed in Sections 6.2 and 6.3.
 Like the RCP scenarios used in AR5, the SSP emission scenarios consider only direct anthropogenic (including biomass burning) emissions and do not project natural emission changes due to climate or land-use changes; ESMs intrinsically consider these biogeochemical feedbacks to varying degrees (Section 6.4.5).
-We rely on future projections based on CMIP6 ESMs with comprehensive representation of chemistry, aerosol microphysics, and biospheric processes that participated in the ScenarioMIP (O’Neill et al., 2016) and AerChemMIP (Collins et al., 2017).
-However, due to high computational costs of running coupled ESMs, they cannot be used for quantifying the contributions from individual species, regions and sectors and across the scenarios.
-Therefore, reduced complexity models (see Box 1.3 and Cross-Chapter Box 7.1), which represent chemistry and complex ESM interactions in parameterized forms updated since the AR5, are also applied here.
+We rely on future projections based on CMIP6 ESMs with comprehensive representation of chemistry, aerosol microphysics and biospheric processes that participated in the ScenarioMIP (O’Neill et al., 2016) and AerChemMIP (Collins et al., 2017).
+However, due to the high computational costs of running coupled ESMs, they cannot be used for quantifying the contributions from individual species, regions and sectors, and across the scenarios.
+Therefore, reduced complexity models (Box 1.3 and Cross-Chapter Box 7.1), which represent chemistry and complex ESM interactions in parametrized forms updated since the AR5, are also applied here.

 Projections of Emissions and Atmospheric Abundances